douglasbagnall/nga-kupu/README.md

 `python3 dictionarycheck.py -i input_file.txt -g output_file1.txt -b output_file2.txt`

 `englishwords.txt` is a text file that will soon be incorporated into `kupu_tūtira.py` in order to better scrutinise Māori words.
 It has been passed through `kupu_tūtira.py` and `dictionarycheck.py` and is the list of Māori form undefined words from a corpus of approximately 15 million English words.

-# Next steps:
-- incorporating the list of exceptions into `kupu_tūtira.py`
-- making the percentage of Māori words function of `kupu_tūtira.py` into its own script